 Bright Future for All

-It is very exciting to think about a single ban that covers an entire state – and we cannot wait to add this pin to our bag ban map!
+It is very exciting to think about a single ban that covers an entire state – and we cannot wait to add this pin to our bag ban map (link at top of page)!
 All of us here at Factory Direct Promos are cheering on the folks in California and cannot wait until one of these proposed measures are voted into action.
 Once California sets this shining example for our environment, other states will most certainly follow their lead and that means a healthier future for all.